Jfeng3/edx-platform/docs/course_authors/source/glossary.rst

 Component
 ==============================

-A :ref:`Component' is the part of a unit that contains your actual course content.
+A :ref:`Component` is the part of a unit that contains your actual course content.
 A unit can can contain one or more components.